zcathk/ESO-trade-mon/README.md

 # ESO-trade-mon
-Purpose: Search for latest price drop on specified ESO game items and receive notification email.
-Schedule this program to run every minute for entire day, it will help you can get the item with wishful price on time while you are busy something else.
+Purpose: Searches for the latest price drop on specified ESO game items and sends an email notification.
+You can schedule this program to run every minute throughout the day.
+It will help you get the item at your desired price on time while you are busy with something else.

-In reality, certain popular items have price remain high.
-Occasionally discounted sales would appeared but it would be gone very soon.
-So this tool help get them before it's too late.
+Scenario: Certain popular items have prices that remain high.
+Occasionally, discounted sales will appear, but they are gone very soon.
+This tool helps you get them before it's too late.

 ## Installation
 To use this script, Python 3.x is needed to be installed on the system.
 It can be download the latest version of Python from the official website: "https://www.python.org/downloads/"